davidtchiu/davidtchiu.github.io/teaching/cs240/lab.git1/index.md

 #### Part 1 - Initializing and Committing

-As I noted in lectures, if you were to `clone` an existing git project, it would download the project directories from the remote repo (i.e., Github), and automatically initialize git.
+As I noted in lectures, if you were to `clone` an existing git project, it would download the project directories from the remote repo (e.g., github), and automatically run `git init` to track this project.
 In this lab I want to show you how to set up a git repo for an existing project directory on your local machine.

 - From your file system, create a new directory called `zoo/`.
 This directory will store an inventory of animals in different sections of our zoo.